 Yi = 0.123046875 Xi − 0.123046875 Xi-1 + 1.84375 Yi-1 − 0.84765625 Yi-1

-Our constants are now multiples of 1/512, so if we want to implement the band-pass filter with fractions no finer than 1/64, we should do it in two stages rather than one stage.
-In our Filter Tool, the Recursive sheet allows you to experiment with filters up to depth four, by entering their constants.
+The constants in the low-pass filter were multiples of 1/8.
+Those in the hig-pass filter were multiples of 1/64.
+Those in the band-pass filter are multiples of 1/512.
+If we want to implement the band-pass filter with fractions no finer than 1/64, we should do it in two stages rather than one stage.

 By making small changes to the constants, you will see how sensitive the recursive filter is to the exact values.
 The constants need to be correct to better than 1% for a filter of depth two, and 0.01% for a filter of depth four.